 10 Considerations for Proper Feeder Placement

 Putting hummingbird feeders out means much more than just hanging a nectar feeder from any hook or branch.
-By carefully considering where you put a feeder, however, you will have much more success with attracting hungry hummers.
-When hanging feeders, be sure to consider…
+By carefully considering where you put a feeder, you will have much more success with attracting hungry hummers.
+When hanging feeders, be sure to consider:

 If hummingbirds can’t see your feeders, they won’t visit them.
-Hanging feeders in dappled sunlight will help them sparkle and shine as birds fly nearby, but you also need to consider your own lines of sight and the feeder’s visibility so you can watch every bird that takes a sip.
+Hanging feeders in dappled sunlight will help them sparkle and shine as birds fly nearby.
+You also need to consider your own lines of sight and the feeder’s visibility so you can watch every bird that takes a sip.

 See Also: Hummingbird Fact vs. Fiction

 When considering the visibility of hummingbird feeders, also consider the feeders’ distance from your own viewing area.
-These birds are only 3-4 inches long, and if your feeders are across the yard, you may not be able to see the details of each hummingbird clearly.
+These birds are only three to four inches long, and if your feeders are across the yard, you may not be able to see the details of each hummingbird clearly.